ChihshengJ/hover/README.md

 npm run build:ext
 ```

-Open Chrome, navigate to [Chorme extension management](chrome://extensions/) and load the _dist_ folder to use the extension.
+Open Chrome, navigate to [Chorme extension management](chrome://extensions/) , turn on developer mode and load the _dist_ folder to use the extension.

 ---